 The best ski mountaineering boots are light enough to let you travel far yet powerful enough to ski safely.
 Skimo racing boots weigh less than 1kg while heavier models will be warmer and allow you to drive bigger skis.
-We've broken it down into several categories for you to get the most out of your days in the backcountry.
+For a breakdown of our categories, please peruse this article on how to choose an A/T boot.

 If Dynafit made a Venn diagram of its (non-race) ski boot lineup, one circle would feature the beloved TLT8 Expedition boot, known for being lightweight, efficient, and capable of big days in the mountains.
 The other circle would be the Hoji Free 130 boot.
 These aggressive, huck-your-meat, stiff-as-a-2x4 boots have proven to be a delight for the freeriders who earn their turns (and..